Pledge Partner Case Study - Creative Assembly

-Here's how Creative Assembly are approaching the three pledge pillars:
+Here's how one of our Launch Pledge Partners, Creative Assembly, are approaching the three pledge pillars:

 We drive fairness through our recruitment process and reach far and wide globally to attract diverse talent into the industry.
 This includes having diverse representation at education and industry events, assessing the language we use in our job adverts and marketing, challenging ourselves in our approach to interviews through structured techniques and unconscious bias training for our leads.
 We’ve seen an increase in diverse applicants to the studio and since August 2018 24% of new staff to Creative Assembly identify as female, making up an overall 18.4% of CA UK staff.